-They’re great to make during the holidays/colder months, but they’re also great even in summer.
+They’re perfect to make during the holidays/colder months, but they’re also great even in summer.
 Because you don’t have to turn on a hot oven to bake them.
 You just cook them in a pan on the stove!

 This recipe makes about 12-15 muffins, depending on size.
 The perfect amount for a weekend party or to share with family throughout the week.